maykinmedia/open-product/docs/client-development/recipes.rst

 submit a pull request!

  ..
-TODO: include common patterns of how Open Producten will be used
+TODO: include common patterns of how Open Product will be used